seqan/seqan/manual/source/Infrastructure/Maintenance/RepositoryStructure.rst

 ---

 The SeqAn API documentation is created using a customly-written system called *dox*.
-It is very similar to doxygen, you can find out more about the syntax in :ref:`internal-style-guide-dox-api-docs`.
+It is very similar to doxygen, you can find out more about the syntax in :ref:`infra-contribute-dox`.

 You can build the documentation in the `dox` subfolder of the *source folder*:

 .. code-block:: console

    ~   # cd ~/devel/seqan/dox
    dox # ./dox_only.sh